John Andrew Rice: Career

 He also enjoyed bringing in diverse visitors.
 His innovations soon gained the college national recognition.

 He resigned in 1940 at the request of his faculty, who found his personality polarizing.
 Financial difficulties led to the school's closure in 1956.

-After a divorce from his first wife, Rice married librarian Dikka Moen in 1942 and had two children.
+After a divorce from his first wife, Rice married librarian Dikka Moen in 1942 and had two children, Peter A. (1942-2018) and Elisabeth McKellar.
 He then began another career as a writer, contributing many short stories to such publications as Collier's, The Saturday Evening Post, Harper's and the New Yorker.
 He also published a book of short stories entitled Local Color (1957), and a classic memoir, I Came Out of the Eighteenth Century (1942), which explains his methods and criticizes grades based on memorization, over-reliance on Great Books and classroom attendance.

 Death and legacy

 Rice died in Lanham, Maryland in 1968 and is buried at Monocacy Cemetery in Beallsville, Maryland.
 His daughter Mary A. R. Marshall moved to the Washington D.C. area during World War II, became a leading local opponent of Massive Resistance and represented Arlington, Virginia in the Virginia General Assembly part time for 24 years.
 His grandson William Craig Rice became Director of the Division of Education Programs of the National Endowment for the Humanities.